DavidRC-Projects/motus_physio/README.md

   ![Navbar](documentation/navbar.png)

 * **Therapist Navbar** - When healthcare professionals/admin users are logged in, the navbar displays additional options including access to the Therapist Dashboard.
-The user does not have acces to this dashboard option.
-The testimomials and appoinment booking pages are omitted as they are not used by the practitioner.
+The user does not have access to this dashboard option.
+The testimonials and appointment booking pages are omitted as they are not used by the practitioner.

   ![Therapist Navbar](documentation/therapistnavbar.png)